Brooklyn High School of the Arts

 Intensive program which will develop the students technique, creativity and expression while teaching the musical literature of the classical and popular genres of Western culture.

 Technique classes in ballet, modern and jazz; two years of specialty classes in choreography, composition, and pointe.

 Intensive study of music theory, vocal production and performance; a repertoire that includes classical, jazz, gospel, and folk.

 Students will have the opportunity to explore a vast spectrum of theater work, including acting, voice and diction, movement, theater history, set design, directing and creating original work

-AP COURSES: AP Biology, AP English, AP Human Geography, AP US History, AP World History
+AP Biology, AP English, AP Human Geography, AP US History, AP World History